These Unique Portable Batting Cages In Easy Installing Kits

 - Shape Offers 10′ H x 10′ W at top,14′ W At Ground

 - 2 Yr.
 Pro-Rated Frame Warranty 1 Yr.
 Net Warranty

 - FREE High Wind Clips, Indoor Rubber Foot Caps & L Screen Kit

 “The portable batting cages and L-screens are GREAT.
 We are extremely happy!”

 – Kent Hollinger, Great Falls Grays 14U (Vienna, VA)

 Our prices are low because all our netting is made in the United States, in Louisiana, from an industry-leading company that specializes in fish and sports nets.
 You get a top-quality net and don’t have to pay extra for our manufacturer to import netting from overseas!

-We include our L Screen kit with every portable batting cage purchase.
+We include our L Screen kit with all portable batting cages purchased.
 An L Screen protects the pitcher or pitching machine from batted balls during batting practice.
-Each L Screen comes with a water resistant sock-type net that slips over the frame like a pillowcase in a matter of seconds and laces at the bottom.
-The frame is made from ¾” EMT conduit pipes found at local hardware stores.
+Each L Screen comes with a water-resistant sock-type net that slips over the frame like a pillowcase in a matter of seconds and laces at the bottom.
+The frame is made from the same ¾” EMT conduit pipes found at local hardware stores.
 The fittings from the L Screen kit assemble the same as the batting cage kit.
-Our L screen is 6' tall with a 3' x 3' cutout.
-You can use inside your cage, or on the field.
+Our L screen is 6′ tall with a 3′ x 3′ cutout.
+You can use it inside your cage, or on the field.

 Over the Frame Netting: